-From Namibia, Belize and Denmark to Australia, Chile and the United States, fishing rights systems are reversing overfishing, reviving coastal communities and bringing the oceans back to life.
+Fishing rights systems are reversing overfishing, reviving coastal communities across the world and bringing the oceans back to life.

-Why: Sustainable fishing can't spread globally unless we design solutions that meet the needs of fishermen, seafood suppliers and retailers, policymakers, and others who depend on our oceans.
+Why: For sustainable fishing to spread, solutions must meet the needs of fishermen, seafood suppliers and others who depend on our oceans.

-How: Together with partners like The Prince of Wales’s International Sustainability Unit, we hope to show how fisheries investment proposals can be structured to attract investment.
+How: Together with our partners, we hope to show how fisheries investment proposals can be structured to attract investment.

 Why: Recovering fisheries need well-informed consumers to support them through sustainable seafood choices.

 How: The EDF Seafood Selector provides information on a wide range of seafood and highlights the healthiest and most eco-friendly choices.

 Written by EDF experts for policymakers and practitioners

 - Type: ReportDate: July 22, 2020Electronic monitoring and electronic reporting programs can improve accountability in fisheries and provide more accurate and real-time data collection for science, management and business operations.
 This white paper discusses how well-crafted policies, cross-region collaboration and clear communication can help policymakers accelerate the uptake of promising EM/ER technologies and maximize the value of fisheries data in the United States.

 - Type: ReportDate: July 7, 2020Climate change threatens key life support systems of our planet — and the ocean is no different.
 Read EDF Oceans' Fisheries for the Future blog series, where we discuss sustainable fisheries management for a climate-impacted world, through nine concise blogs on various topics.